craigmaloney/scheme_guile_racket/presentation.rst

 * GNU Ubiquitous Intelligent Language for Extensions
 * Allows developers to use Scheme as an extension language in C code
 * Used in Guix, GNU Cash, GDB, Lilypond, and more
-* Not just for Scheme; also has partial ECMASCript 3 support
+* Not just for Scheme; also has partial ECMAScript 3 support

 ----